-1) Personnel
+- 1) Personnel

 - A. CTE staff salaries and benefits for

 - i.
 Teachers

 - ii.
 Career Development Coordinators

 - iii.
 Special Populations Coordinators

 - iv.
 Instructional Management Coordinators

 - v.
 Teacher Assistants

 - vi.
 Technical Assistants

-Note: Benefits includes Object Code 233 - Employer's Unemployment Ins (Limited to 1% of salaries)
+Note: Benefits includes Object Code 02330 - Employer's Unemployment Ins (Limited to 1% of salaries)

 - B. Personnel employed through these funds are subject to 2 CFR 200.430 Compensation-Personal Services requirements.
-Appendix F - C. Staff travel for CTE instructional and support services personnel for job-related, nonpersonnel development activities required to carry out the duties of the position - D. Professional development activities expenses approved by the LEA necessary for CTE staff to participate in professional development related to their areas(s) of responsibility - i.
+Appendix F - C. Staff travel for CTE instructional and support services personnel for job-related, non-personnel development activities required to carry out the duties of the position - D. Professional development activities expenses approved by the LEA necessary for CTE staff to participate in professional development related to their areas(s) of responsibility - i.
 Travel - ii.
 Meals - iii.
 Lodging - iv.
 Registration fees - v.
 Substitute costs required to enable a CTE teacher to participate in a professional development activity

-- 2) Program Development, Implementation, and Improvement - A. Services for special populations students, which include the purchase of supplies, software, and hardware necessary for the provision of special populations services within the CTE program - B. Career development coordination services, which include the purchase of supplies, software, and hardware necessary for the provision of career development services within the CTE program - C. Support for a comprehensive, systematic career awareness program beginning in fifth grade. - D. Support of the CTE curriculum instructional management system, which includes the purchase of supplies, software, and hardware necessary for the implementation of curriculum instructional management within the CTE program. - E. Support for dual enrollment (allowable expenses only) and articulation. - F. Equipment and Instructional Aids - i.
+- E. NCACTE Organizational Memberships may be purchased for CTE staff.
+Membership must be purchased for all CTE staff; individual memberships are not allowable.
+Membership is for the position, not an individual. - 2) Program Development, Implementation, and Improvement - A. Services for special populations students, which include the purchase of supplies, software, and hardware necessary for the provision of special populations services within the CTE program - B. Career development coordination services, which include the purchase of supplies, software, and hardware necessary for the provision of career development services within the CTE program - C. Support for a comprehensive, systematic career awareness program beginning in fifth grade. - D. Support of the CTE curriculum instructional management system, which includes the purchase of supplies, software, and hardware necessary for the implementation of curriculum instructional management within the CTE program. - E. Support for dual enrollment (allowable expenses only) and articulation. - F. Equipment and Instructional Aids - i.
 Only instructional equipment, materials, and/or supplies being used directly by students in a CTE program may be purchased with these funds.
 Appendix F has inventory forms that might be used to properly account for the equipment from purchase until appropriately sold or discarded. - ii.
 Equipment may be used for other instructional purposes if such does not interfere with the primary use. - iii.
-The Career and Technical Education Equipment and Technical Guide identifies equipment standards for each program area and course within CTE and should be used in determining equipment needs for funded programs.
+The Career and Technical Education Equipment Guide identifies equipment standards for each program area and course within CTE and should be used in determining equipment needs for funded programs.
+The Guide can be found in NCCTE Admin under Reports, Course Info.
 2 CFR 200.439.
 Appendix D - iv.
 Curriculum materials include supplemental textbooks and other audiovisual supplies and materials.
 State-adopted or "primary use" textbooks and/or digital materials may not be purchased with these funds.
-Textbooks and/or digital materials should be purchased through state textbook and digital materials allocations. - F. Activities involving academic integration - G. Career-themed learning communities - H. Support for nontraditional students - I. Career awareness activities beginning at grade 5 - 3) Business-related Expenses - A. Contracted services - B. Advertising - C. Printing/reproduction costs - D. Telephone expenses incurred in conducting follow-up activities on CTE program concentrators, if not provided by the LEA or school - E. Mobile communication - F. Postage expenses incurred in conducting follow-up activities on CTE program concentrators, if not provided by the LEA or school - G. Telecommunications expenses - H. Repairs and labor
+Textbooks and/or digital materials should be purchased through state textbook and digital materials allocations. - F. Activities involving academic integration - G. Career-themed learning communities - H. Support for nontraditional students - Career awareness activities beginning at grade 5 - 3) Business-related Expenses - A. Contracted services - B. Advertising - C. Printing/reproduction costs - D. Mobile communication - E. Postage expenses incurred in conducting follow-up activities on CTE program concentrators, if not provided by the LEA or school - F. Telecommunications expenses